 Besides these regulations, Google lead form Ads have other limitations.
 For example, it’s not possible to:

-To learn more about what companies can or cannot do to be compliant with the GDPR regulation, read this extensive guide.
+To learn more about what companies can or cannot do to be compliant with the GDPR, read this extensive guide.

 How to track conversions for Google Ads lead form extensions?